The Via Alpina West

 Hotel Upgrades

 Why not upgrade your hotel in Grindelwald and Montreux?
-Please see below our standard upgrade hotel options.
+Please see our standard upgrade hotel options below.

 Meals

-Breakfasts are included each day and tends to be a buffet selection with lots of sweet treats like pastries, home made jams, fruit and cereals.
-Savoury tastes are also catered for with bread, cheese, ham and eggs usually available.
+Breakfasts are included daily, and there is a buffet selection with lots of sweet treats like pastries, homemade jams, fruit, and cereals.
+Savoury tastes are also catered to with bread, cheese, ham, and eggs, usually available.
 Packed lunch items can be bought locally from supermarkets or the local bakery.
 If you are staying in a small town without these facilities, order a packed lunch with your accommodation upon arrival.
-Dinner is included at each overnight location with the exception of Grindelwald, Gstaad and Montreux, where there are plenty of dining options to choose from.
-Meal times are a real highlight, and you can enjoy homemade Swiss specialties.
-If you have any dietary requirements, please tell us upon booking and we can arrange this with the accommodations.
-Swiss specialities are mostly based on cheese and potatoes, such as raclette and potato roesti.
+Dinner is included at each overnight location except Grindelwald, Gstaad and Montreux, where plenty of dining options exist.
+Meal times are a real highlight, and you can enjoy homemade Swiss specialities.
+Please let us know upon booking if you have any dietary requirements, and we can arrange this with the accommodations.
+Swiss specialities are primarily based on cheese and potatoes, such as raclette and potato rosti.

 - 7 Nights in 3* hotels, 2 nights in mountain hotels and guesthouses